 “Lawlessness” pays no heed to God’s law and holds contempt for it.
 The New Testament renders this word iniquity.
-“Lawlessness” is more than transgression of God’s law for it also conveys the idea of rebellion against it.
+“Lawlessness” is more than a transgression of God’s law, for it also conveys the idea of rebellion against it.

 Lawlessness is the rejection of law rather than merely the absence of law.
 Sin and violation of God’s law are identical concepts.

 We declare rebellion against God when we break the laws of His character.

 Lawlessness is not merely the violation of the laws of man, the laws of society.
 Lawlessness is not simply robbing a bank but much more the violation of the character of God.
 It is defiance against God.

 Hatred violates God’s law of love because it results in divorce, acts of violence, and children who follow those patterns.
 People who do not believe in God’s restraint of their natural instincts end in lawlessness.

 God’s law is an expression of His absolute character.
 We declare rebellion against God when we break the laws of His character.
 Sin both defiles God’s righteousness and defies God’s righteousness.

 The more earnest we are and the more serious we are about pleasing God, the more alarm we have about the sin issue in our lives.
 God’s law is an expression of God’s character.
 It defines and draws lines around the nature of God.
 If we step over that line, we transgress the character of God.